cfug/dio/README.md

   },
 ));
 Response response = await dio.get('/test');
-print(response.data);//'fake data'
+print(response.data); // 'fake data'
 ```

 ### QueuedInterceptor

 `Interceptor` can be executed concurrently, that is, all of the requests enter the interceptor at once, rather than executing sequentially.
-However, in some cases we expect that requests enter the interceptor sequentially like #590 。 Therefore, we need to provide a mechanism for sequential access（one by one） to interceptors  and `QueuedInterceptor` can solve this problem.
+However, in some cases we expect that requests enter the interceptor sequentially like #590.
+Therefore, we need to provide a mechanism for sequential access（one by one）to interceptors and `QueuedInterceptor` can solve this problem.

 #### Example